 The Legislative Council finds that regular eye examinations are an important component of good personal health care.
-Based on studies relating to the potential effects of sustained use of video display terminals, the presiding officers and the Legislative Council have adopted the following policy.
+Based on studies relating to the potential effects of sustained use of video display terminals, the Legislative Council has adopted the following policy.